Written by Ari Parker — Updated: Tuesday, April 11, 2023

 Both Medicare and Medicaid were created with the intent to provide underserved Americans with access to affordable health insurance—but their cost structures differ.

 Medicaid is free.
-However, states can institute out of pocket costs, including premiums, deductibles, copayments, and coinsurance.
-Out of pocket costs can also vary by individual.
+However, states can institute out-of-pocket costs, including premiums, deductibles, copayments, and coinsurance.
+Out-of-pocket costs can also vary by individual.
 Some individuals are exempt, and others (above the federal poverty level) may pay more.

 Original Medicare (Part A & Part B) covers inpatient and outpatient care, including hospital care, skilled nursing care, regular doctor visits, preventative services, and medically necessary services.
-Beneficiaries have the option to add to their coverage with Medicare Supplement plans, Medicare Advantage Plans (Part C), and Prescription Drug Plans (Part D).
+Beneficiaries have the option to add to their coverage with Medicare Supplement plans, Medicare Advantage Plans (Part C), and Prescription Drug Plans (Medicare Part D).

 Each state determines the types of services its Medicaid program covers.
 All Medicaid programs are required to provide inpatient and outpatient hospital services, physician services, nursing facility services, and home health services.
 Optional benefits and coverage, which vary by state, include prescription drugs, physical therapy, dental care, optometry, and chiropractic services.